aagricola/17-IA1/README.md

 - Mistakes are great ways to learn.
 Be courageous, fail flamboyantly, and know that you tried your best.
 Don't let fear or mistakes stand in your way of learning and creating.
 - Participation and collaboration are integral parts of this class's culture.

-- You get one unexcused absence, the next diminished your grade and three gets an F. Please provide me with a doctors note if you are sick.
+- You get one unexcused absence, the next diminishes your grade and the third gets an F. Please provide me with a doctors note if you are sick.
+Talk to me if you have an extended leave of absence.

 ## Online resources
 This is a working list I will be adding to, and I hope you let me know if you find great resources you'd like me to add.